 Taidnapam Campground also does this really cute thing by hiding faces around the park.
 You can read about it below.

 We didn’t find this detailed sign until way later in the day.
-Young and old were searching for the faces and it makes for a great conversation piece.
-We found several but didn’t find them all and didn’t grab a map until way later.
+Young and old were searching for the faces, and it makes for a great conversation piece.
+We found several but didn’t see them all and didn’t grab a map until way later.
 But you can bet next time we will be searching for them the whole time.
 An example of a couple of them is below.

 After our big old loop of a hike, we made it back to our campsite.
-Roxy was pretty thrilled with being back and wanted to go in and out of the tent.
+Roxy was pretty thrilled with being back at camp and wanted to go in and out of the tent.
 One time she came out with her football in her mouth and shoving her way through.
 While Jason didn’t capture her at that point, he did after she made it.
-It was adorable though.
+It was adorable, though.